 G. The Student Experience.
-Although there has been some consideration given to the provision of PBSA for postgraduate students (e.g. Graystacks/Castle Boulevard), the overwhelming demand for this type of a the students of the constant of the students of
+Although there has been some consideration given to the provision of PBSA for postgraduate students (e.g. Graystacks/Castle Boulevard), the overwhelming demand for this type of accommodation is by UK domiciled full-time students

 (predominantly first-year undergraduates), although PBSA is also attractive to overseas students.
 Section 4.2 of the Knight Frank Nottingham Demand Study presents an analysis of the satisfaction of students with PBSA and their preferences.
 The 2019 Knight Frank/UCAS Student Accommodation Survey shows that in Nottingham the level of satisfaction with PBSA is 89% compared to 87% for students living in the private rented sector.
 Also, the survey reports that when looking specifically at property types across the UK, those students living in cluster flats, or in shared houses (HMOs) reported that they were happier than those living in single-occupancy studio apartments, or alone.